fayrush/fayrush/README.md

 - 👋 Hi, I’m @fayrush
 - 🌱 I started learning Java on 26/04/2021
 - 💞️ Any tips are appreciated <3
-- 📫 I'm @fay.rush o r@fayrush on most platforms, fay#2990 is my discord and the fastest way to get to me :)
+- 📫 I'm @fay.rush or @fayrush on most platforms, fay#2990 is my discord and the fastest way to get to me :)

 <!---
 fayrush/fayrush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.